Like many newer compact cameras, the Sony RX100 VII has a panorama mode. Here’s a rundown of what it does and how it works.

 You don’t have a lot of control over the exposure–the camera makes the decisions about shutter speed and aperture–but you do have one important trick up your sleeve.

 Naturally, because the scene exceeds the view of a single frame, the normal exposure calculations don’t really apply.
-You might have a dark section one end of the panorama and a bright section at the other.
+You might have a dark section at one end of the panorama and a bright section at the other.

 By default, the exposure is calculated on the first frame.
 But you can override that by pointing the camera elsewhere in the scene, half-pressing the shutter to lock the exposure, and then repositioning back to the beginning area.